apache/nuttx/configs/eagle100/README.txt

 Where <subdir> is one of the following:

-nettest
-^^^^^^^
+  nettest:
     This configuration directory may be used to enable networking using the LM3S6918's Ethernet controller.
 It uses examples/nettest to excercise the TCP/IP network.

-nsh
-^^^
+  httpd:
+    This builds the uIP web server example using the examples/uip application (for execution from FLASH).
+See examples/README.txt for information about ostest.

+  nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables both the serial and telnetd NSH interfaces.

-ostest
-^^^^^^
+  ostest:
     This configuration directory, performs a simple OS test using examples/ostest.

+By default, all of these examples are built to be used with the Luminary Ethernet Bootloader (you can change the ld.script file in any of these sub-directories to change that configuration).